Beat Censorship With A GoFundMe Alternative Using Paytrace Payment Gateway with Python / Django

 - Download, rename, and add your public_key.pem file to the root of your static folder.
 This file will encrypt credit card numbers and security codes.
 Extra details on this process are in the paytrace JSON api Client Side Encryption Library section.

-- From my included settings.py, have your developer add the proper values from PAYTRACE_API_USER_NAME, PAYTRACE_API_USER_PASSWORD, PAYTRACE_API_USER_INTEGRATOR_ID, PAYTRACE_NEW_ACCESS_TOKEN_CREDENTIALS and PAYTRACE_NEW_ACCESS_TOKEN_HEADERS in your settings.py file.
+- From my included settings.py, have your programmer add the proper values from PAYTRACE_API_USER_NAME, PAYTRACE_API_USER_PASSWORD, PAYTRACE_API_USER_INTEGRATOR_ID, PAYTRACE_NEW_ACCESS_TOKEN_CREDENTIALS and PAYTRACE_NEW_ACCESS_TOKEN_HEADERS in your settings.py file.
 You will get these when you make a sandbox or merchant account.

 - Search the directory for CustomUser, and change the imports / values to be equal to whatever your User object is.
 If you want more fields, add any you want.